 Motivation.
 When you have it, anything seems achievable.
-When it is lacking, it can sometimes be tough to get out of bed.
+When it is lacking, it's tough to do even the simplest of things.

 And that is what this list is all about.
-It is a list of the best motivational books to help you take change of your life.
+It is a list of the 31 best motivational books to help you take charge of your life.

 These books are all nonfiction.
 Fiction books may be motivational, but they often are short on details for achieving transformational life changes.

 To make this list, a book needed to have something important to say.
 The book needed to provide solid ideas about how to make the changes it proposed in your life, and above all, the book needed to be motivational.